 Click on any of the following for a larger version:

-I recently found some of the Lancer editions that Ric Berquist mentioned.
-These are added below.
-They appear to be by the artist who did the Tales of the Cthulhu Mythos, Mask of Cthulhu, and Trail of Cthulhu covers.
+Following are some of the Lancer editions that Ric Berquist mentioned.
 The Colour Out of Space cover and Horror in the Museum cover include the floral V signature that also appears on the Mask of Cthulhu cover.
 (Thanks to terran_trader_rarefinds for supplying the cover of The Horror in the Museum.)
 Click any of the following for a larger version:

 Return to Cthulhu Mythos: A Guide